 A commitment toward maintaining a harassment-free workplace is not only good for your employees – it’s good for your bottom line, too.
 Employee satisfaction is a key factor in employee retention, and high employee retention is critical to driving growth in both local and global business markets that are rapidly evolving.
 Employees who feel safe, appreciated, and cared for are more productive, ultimately enabling your business to achieve more.

 As your business expands, so does its legal liability to maintain compliance with a wide range of local, state, and federal regulations – including those which prohibit sexual harassment in the workplace.
 Stay tuned for more as we explore some practical ways for businesses to foster a harassment-free workplace on our blog.
-And if you’d like to learn how a PEO can help your business maintain compliance and implement best practices to prevent sexual harassment, contact us to get connected with a certified specialist today.
+And if you’d like to learn how a PEO can help your business maintain and implement best practices for prevention along with sexual harassment compliance, contact us to get connected with a certified specialist today.